Climate-Refugee-Stories/crs-website/content/stories/Marshall-Islands-Art-Post.md

 As early as 1987, former President of the Republic of the Maldives Maumoon Abdul Gayoom spoke to the United Nations about the impacts of climate change the small nation was already experiencing.
 At the [1989 Small States Conference on Sea Level Rise](https://www.sciencedirect.com/science/article/pii/S0016718509000335), Gayoom asked larger nations not to make decisions on behalf of small island states.
 He said:

 > “There must be a way out.
 Neither the Maldives nor any small island nation wants to drown.
 That’s for sure.
 Neither do we want our lands eroded, or our economies destroyed.
 Nor do we want to become environmental refugees either.
 We want to stand up and fight.
-All we ask is that the more affluent nations and the international community in general, help us in this fight.”
+All we ask is that the more affluent nations and the international community in general, help us in this fight.”  \

 <!-- TO-DO: Figure out spacing & sizing -->
+&nbsp;
-***Histories of Colonialism***
+##### ***Histories of Colonialism***

 During World War II, the United States occupied the Marshall Islands as a trust territory and built a strategic military weapons base on Kwajalein Atoll.
 The islands were then developed as a nuclear testing site, where the United States detonated 67 nuclear bomb tests between 1946-1958.
 Residents were relocated, but Bikini and Rongelap Atolls became uninhabitable and radioactive fallout has poisoned Marshallese residents across the islands [for decades since](https://theconversation.com/bikini-islanders-still-deal-with-fallout-of-us-nuclear-tests-70-years-later-58567).